12 days trip plan

 Arrival at Windhoek international airport .
 Meet with your guide who will lead your discovery of Namibia.

-Drive to the Hotel(four stars) or the . have Lunch .
+Drive to the Hotel(four stars) and have lunch.

 After Lunch , the guide will show you the beautiful views and popular attractions of Windhoek.
 Such as Christuskirche, Parliament Gardens, National museum of Namibia …